-Cape Kri is a very beautiful island known as the richest house reef, a profusion of fish life, corals, sea fans and macro life.
+Cape Kri is a beautiful island known with the richest reef population, fishes, corals, sea fans and brimming with macro sea life.
 In April of 2012, Dr. Gerald Allen, one of the world’s leading Ichthyologist and author of more than 33 books and around 400 scientific papers, discovered an astonishing 374 different species on a single dive, as counted by him at Cape Kri near the Sorido Bay Resort in Raja Ampat.
 He also said, “The count reinforced my belief that the Bird’s Head region is definitely the world’s richest place for fish diversity”.
 Here, You can stay at bungalows and have a bunch of opportunities to do snorkeling and scuba diving.
 You can also Dolphins and Wobbegong Sharks.

 2. Mike’s Point

 Mike’s point is named after the son of a pioneer, Max Ammer.
 Max Ammer is the founder of Papua Diving.
 He first came to the region over 21 year ago following his passion to search for submerged World War II aircraft.
 Mike’s Point is blessed with abundant marine biodiversity.
 There you can experience a fantastic underwater life and a chance to see the Birds of Paradise (Cendrawasih).